Sree-Vishnu-Varthini/Dummy-Home/README.md

 - People with disabilities or mobility challenges

 ## Key Features
-- Motion and light-based automation for lighting, fans, and ventilation.
+📌 Motion and light-based automation for lighting, fans, and ventilation.<br>
-- Safety alerts for gas leaks, fires, and poor air quality.
+📌 Safety alerts for gas leaks, fires, and poor air quality.<br>
-- Real-time energy usage data and monitoring.
+📌 Real-time energy usage data and monitoring.<br>
-- Environmental sensors for detecting rain, air quality, temperature, and humidity.
+📌 Environmental sensors for detecting rain, air quality, temperature, and humidity.<br>
-- Remote monitoring and control via IoT platforms.
+📌 Remote monitoring and control via IoT platforms.<br>
-- Email and SMS notifications for critical events.
+📌 Email and SMS notifications for critical events.<br>

 ## Technical Approach
-- Hardware: Various sensors to monitor motion, light, air quality, gas leaks, temperature, humidity and energy consumption.
+- **Hardware:** Various sensors to monitor motion, light, air quality, gas leaks, temperature, humidity and energy consumption.
-- Software: IoT and cloud integration for real-time data collection, automation and remote monitoring.
+- **Software:** IoT and cloud integration for real-time data collection, automation and remote monitoring.
-- Communication: Wireless communication via Wi-Fi for seamless data transfer.
+- **Communication:** Wireless communication via Wi-Fi for seamless data transfer.
-- Interface: Mobile app and Web page for remote control and monitoring.
+- **Interface:** Mobile app and Web page for remote control and monitoring.
-- Notifications: Email and SMS alerts for safety events like gas leaks, fires, poor air quality, and rainfall.
+- **Notifications:** Email and SMS alerts for safety events like gas leaks, fires, poor air quality, and rainfall.

 ## Required Components and Bill of Materials